Komta language: History of study

 "The Komta people were dispelled and/or eradicated by the Tangale upon their arrival in the area around Kaltungo Peak.
-The list [below] was scribbled on a piece of paper and given to me in 2003 by and elderly Tangale working at the time in Maiduguri ...
+The list [below] was scribbled on a piece of paper and given to me in 2003 by an elderly Tangale working at the time in Maiduguri ...
 He explained that this is how his (Tangale) grandfather said the Komta counted."

 Data

 Given the time elapsed and the lack of a direct witness, it can only be said that the following numerals are alleged to be Komta.